hlissner/.vim/README.md

     <leader>ou      Upload this file or, if applicable, it's compiled version
     <leader>oU      Don't be clever, just upload this file

+## [vim-forrestgump]
+One thing I miss from textmate? ⌘R and ⌥⌘R.

+The former would run the current script and display output in a separate window.
+The latter would run selected code (or the current line).
+Output would be shown in an output window.

+This simple plugin aims to mimic that, except it is mapped to:

+    <leader>r       Run file (or selected lines)

+Works with php, python, ruby, perl, javascript, coffeescript and shellscript out of the box.

 ## [YouCompleteMe]
 "YouCompleteMe is a fast, as-you-type, fuzzy-search code completion engine for